gptscript-ai/py-gptscript/README.md

 ### `stream_exec(tool)`

 This function streams the execution of a tool and returns the output, error, and process wait function.
+The streams must be read from.

 ```python
 from gptscript.command import stream_exec, complex_tool